 - Search for or choose the course you wish take the material from and select the relevant radio button

-- On the Backup settings screen you can deselect anything you don’t want.
-For example if you’re importing a single Resource, untick blocks, filters and activities.
+On the Backup settings screen you can deselect anything you don’t want.
+For example if you’re importing a single Resource or Activity or only resources and activities, untick 'Include files', 'Include filters' 'Include calendar events', 'Include question bank', 'Include groups and groupings' and 'Include custom fields.'

-- On the Include screen, select item(s) you want and the Topic it’s in (untick anything you don’t want).
+- On the Include screen, select None then start ticking items you want (you must also tick the Section/Topic it’s in (untick anything you don’t want).
 Always untick Turnitin Assignments which cannot be copied.

-The item will appear in your course in the approximate position it was in its original course.
-If your course has a different number of topics the item may appear in a strange place, but can easily be moved to wherever you want it.
+The item will appear in your course in the same Section/Topic where it appeared in its original course.
+If your course has a different number of topics the item may appear in the wrong place, but can easily be moved to wherever you want it.

 Q. How do I add a link in the text?